Passport Parking – as of April 18, 2022

 The city offers over 805 metered spaces along streets in the Downtown, 8th Ward, Moxham, and Old Conemaugh Boro and in the 3 municipal garages.
 All meters must be plugged Monday – Friday from 9:00 am – 5:00 pm, according to their time limits.
 Parking is free on Saturday and Sundays, and federal holidays excluding President’s Day.
 Handicap meters in the Downtown that are plugged for two hours receive a third free hour regardless of the posted time limit.

 Parking Restrictions for the street Sweeper will be enforced.
 If you receive a parking ticket, it must be paid by mail or the payment can be placed in the drop box by Franklin and Main Streets or on the Passport Parking app.
+No Payments will be taken over the phone.

 Downtown meters are divided into three zones: